 Adults might be able to take it.
 But their antsy audience (with limited attention span) won’t.
 And even if an adult could take it the first three times, by the seventh reading of the night, they might tire of flat, complicated prose as well.

 The biggest sins I see when it comes to picture book writing style are these long, convoluted sentences.
-Those do not belong in writing for the youngest listeners and readers.
+Wondering how to write a children’s picture book?
+KISS!
+Keep it simple, silly!
+Big, complex sentences do not belong in writing for the youngest listeners and readers.
 Believe me when I say that your adult readers, child listeners, or first-time independent readers want short, energetic, snappy prose.

 It’s not that young readers/listeners aren’t capable of understanding great complexity.
 They are.
 But there’s a difference between complexity of idea or story or emotion, and complexity of sentence.
 You want the former, not the latter.